bessouat/genereek/README.md

 VOILA !
 You click left somewhere and the image follow the mouse position ...
 #The control module

-The control module is a <a href="system/addons/modules/control.js">piece of javascript</a> set to listen and manage event/time on the window.
+The control module is a <a target="_blank" href="system/addons/modules/control.js">piece of javascript</a> set to listen and manage event/time on the window.

 This tag listen by default all the window (called "GLOBAL") for a mouse "click" and execute all his content, So if you use it like ...